emiyl/cemu-macos-compatibility/README.md

-    "hardware": "MacBook Air (M1, 7-GPU, 8GB)", // Include your device and any properties relevant to performance "osVersion": "macOS 13.0 beta 8 (22A5352e)", // Your macOS version and build number "renderingApi": "Vulkan", // The rendering API used when testing "logs": "Paste any relevant logs here that may be useful for diagnosing issues" }
+    "hardware": "MacBook Air (M1, 7-GPU, 8GB)", // Include your device and any properties relevant to performance "osVersion": "macOS 13.0 beta 8 (22A5352e)", // Your macOS version and build number "renderingApi": "Vulkan", // The rendering API used when testing "log": "Paste any relevant logs here that may be useful for diagnosing issues" }
 ```